Natural Gas Fueling Infrastructure Development

 Compressed natural gas (CNG) and liquefied natural gas (LNG) stations vary considerably.
 CNG stations require more equipment and configuration, while LNG stations require less equipment, but more safety precautions during fueling.

-There are two types of CNG stations: fast-fill and time-fill.
+There are essentially three types of CNG stations: fast-fill, time-fill, and a combination of these two.
 The type of station needed is dependent on the application.
-Typically, retail stations use fast-fill and fleets that have central refueling and the ability to fill overnight use time-fill.
+Typically, retail stations use fast-fill, and fleets that have central refueling and the ability to fill overnight use time-fill.
+All public fueling stations offer a fast-fill option.

-LNG stations are structurally similar to gasoline and diesel stations, because they both deliver a liquid fuel.
-LNG dispensers deliver fuel to vehicles at pressures of 75 to 120 PSI.
-Because LNG is stored and dispensed as a super-cooled, liquefied gas, protective clothing and gloves are required when fueling a vehicle.
+LNG stations are structurally similar to gasoline and diesel stations in that they have a storage tank, meters, and dispenser.
+LNG dispensers deliver fuel to vehicles at pressures of 30 to 120 psi.
+Because LNG is stored and dispensed as a super-cooled liquefied gas, protective clothing, face shield, and gloves are required when fueling a vehicle, and personnel must also be trained on fueling procedures.

-There are three options for LNG fueling: mobile, containerized, and customized large stations.
-In mobile fueling, LNG is delivered by a tanker truck that contains metering and dispensing equipment onboard.
-A starter station, or containerized station, includes a storage tank, dispensing equipment, metering and required containment.
-A custom station has greater storage capacity and is tailored to meet fleets' needs.
+There are three options for LNG fueling: mobile, containerized, and permanent large stations.
+In mobile fueling, LNG is delivered by a tanker truck that has on-board metering and dispensing equipment.
+A starter station, or containerized station, includes a storage tank, dispensing equipment, metering, and required containment.
+A permanent station has greater storage capacity and is tailored to meet fleets' needs.

 Cost of Installation

-Natural gas vehicle and infrastructure projects can be profitable ventures.
-To begin exploring whether natural gas makes sense for your fleet, read Business Case for Compressed Natural Gas in Municipal Fleets, which discusses the various applications where CNG can be a successful replacement to conventional fuel.
+To begin exploring whether natural gas makes sense for your fleet, read Building a Business Case for Compressed Natural Gas in Fleet Applications, which discusses the various applications where CNG can be a successful replacement to conventional fuel.
 Use the accompanying Clean Cities Vehicle and Infrastructure Cash-Flow Evaluation (VICE) Model to evaluate the return on investment and payback period for natural gas vehicles and fueling infrastructure.